BedrockCommunity/ShopCode/README.md

 And easy too easy to add to be functional.
 Multilanguage file is posted in other repository so then :)

 Btw, modal library is from FAWE, you can see imports. *GUI FOLDER*

+## Description

+For who want create a ShopUI plugin and don't have any ideea, code is here for all.
+Anyone can do anything want with them, is open source now.
+For people to know what addons have:
+Actually is a double Shop: Blocks/Items + Enchantments + Sell of Blocks/Items.(editat)
+Shop is fully modal, can be asambled easy with a command and use right function from ShopAPI.
+Enchantments Shop have support for 2 pay methods: Level /Experience or Money.
+Of course, this is based on my database, but can be adapted VERY VERY EASY to player experience / level and economyapi.
+Good luck for who want.
+*I don't want post all and guys use.
+Let's make a little work!*